Vitamin D

 Measure 25(OH) vitamin D, NOT 1,25(OH)2 vitamin D

-1,25(OH)2 vitamin D is more difficult and expensive to measure than 25(OH)D; moreover, it is not a good measure of vitamin D status.
-When patients are vitamin D deficient, the parathyroid hormone increases and drives the renal 1-alpha-hydroxylase, so that 1,25(OH)2 vitamin D levels increase.
-Only in severe deficiency, when substrate is depleted, does the 1,25(OH)2 vitamin D become low.
-Partially treated vitamin D deficiency also results in marked elevations of 1,25(OH)2 vitamin D levels.
+1,25(OH)2 vitamin D [1,25-D] is more difficult and expensive to measure than 25(OH)D; moreover, it is not a good measure of vitamin D status.
+When patients are vitamin D deficient, the parathyroid hormone increases and drives the renal 1-alpha-hydroxylase, so that 1,25-D levels increase.
+Only in severe deficiency, when substrate is depleted, does the 1,25-D become low.
+Partially treated vitamin D deficiency also results in marked elevations of 1,25-D levels.

-Finally, new studies suggest that some cells generate intracellular 1,25(OH)2 vitamin D to fight tuberculosis, suppress cancer growth, or modify immune response.
+Finally, some cells generate intracellular 1,25-D to fight tuberculosis, suppress cancer growth, or modify immune response.
 They need adequate substrate, as measured by 25(OH) vitamin D.

 Vitamin D and fractures

-This table shows overall results of studies of vitamin D on bone density or fracture rates.
-Most of the data suggest no signficant benefit of vitamin D, with a few studies suggesting more fractures in the vitamin D groups.
+This table shows overall results of studies of vitamin D and fracture rates.
+Most of the studies did not find a signficant benefit of vitamin D.

-Click on the table to see an Excel file with more details.
+Click on the table to download an Excel file with more details.

 Recently there have been several meta-analyses of this topic, which show different points of view.
-After reading these studies and analyses, I conclude that vitamin D therapy can reduce fractures in frail elderly patients with initial low levels of vitamin D, and that adequate calcium intake is also needed.
+After reading these studies and analyses, I conclude that vitamin D therapy can reduce fractures in frail elderly patients, especially when they have vitamin D insuffiency, and that adequate calcium intake is also needed.
 Otherwise, the difference in fracture rates is really quite modest in the vitamin D clinical trials.

 More about vitamin D.